Karstengraefe/ProjectDataEngineering/README.md

     docker-compose up --build
     ```

-4. Once the containers are built, the setup_database.py script will automatically run to initialize the MongoDB database and load the data from the iot_telemetry_data.csv file.
+4. Once the containers are built, the setup_database.py script will automatically run to initialize the MongoDB database.

 ## Usage